 6. Dual Fuel Conversion on Unit 2: ENA will not proceed with this change order to effect the conversion.
 Instead, it will be the responsibility of NorthWestern to effect the change order with GE.

 7. Unpaid Price of Second Turbine: At the time of closing, one or more installments of the purchase price of the second Turbine will be payable to GE under the Turbine Contract (the “Unpaid Installments”).
-ENA will be obligated to pay the Unpaid Installments to GE as they become due under the Turbine Contract; and Enron Corporation will guarantee such obligation of ENA.
-Because the purchase price payable to ENA by NorthWestern at closing includes the Unpaid Installments, such unpaid purchase price will be reduced by an amount equal to interest at the rate of 9.0% per annum on the amount of each Unpaid Installment for each day from, and including, the closing to, but excluding, the date such Unpaid Installment is due under the Turbine Contract.
+ENA will be obligated to pay the Unpaid Installments to GE as they become due under the Turbine Contract.

-8. Guarantees: Except as described above with respect to the guarantee by Enron Corporation of ENA’s obligation to pay GE the Unpaid Installments, there will be no guarantee by Enron Corporation of any of the representations, warranties, covenants, indemnities or other obligations of ENA in connection with the Purchase.
+8. Guarantees: There will be no guarantee by Enron Corporation of any of the representations, warranties, covenants, indemnities or other obligations of ENA in connection with the Purchase.
 All obligations of the LLC under the Turbine Contract, as well as all obligations of the NorthWestern Subsidiary to ENA in connection with the transaction, will be guaranteed by NorthWestern Corporation.

 NorthWestern and ENA have acknowledged that, subject to review and approval of the structure of the Purchase and the negotiation of final documentation relating to the Purchase (which documentation will incorporate the commercial terms set forth above), the above commercial terms have received all necessary NorthWestern and ENA internal approvals.
 In light of this acknowledgement, NorthWestern and ENA (by signing this letter in the space provided below and returning the same to NorthWestern) agree to negotiate, in good faith, to agree upon such structure and such documentation, with a view to executing and delivering a mutually acceptable definitive agreement relating to the Purchase as promptly as practicable.
 For the avoidance of any doubt, it is expressly stated, acknowledged and agreed that each of NorthWestern and ENA must be satisfied with such structure and such documentation in its own discretion.

-By agreeing to the commercial terms set forth in this letter (by signing this letter in the space provided below and returning the same to NorthWestern), ENA grants NorthWestern an exclusive “no shop” period through the close of business on Friday, April 6, 2001 and agrees that, during such “no shop” period, ENA will not discuss or negotiate, directly or indirectly, with any person or entity other than NorthWestern for or in respect of the purchase or other acquisition by such person or entity of the Turbines.
+By agreeing to the commercial terms set forth in this letter (by signing this letter in the space provided below and returning the same to NorthWestern), ENA grants NorthWestern, and NorthWestern grants ENA, an exclusive “no shop” period through the close of business on Friday, April 13, 2001; and ENA agrees that, during such “no shop” period, ENA will not discuss or negotiate, directly or indirectly, with any person or entity other than NorthWestern for or in respect of the purchase or other acquisition by such person or entity of the Turbines; and NorthWestern agrees that, during such “no shop” period, NorthWestern will not discuss or negotiate, directly or indirectly, with any person or entity other than ENA for or in respect of the purchase or other acquisition by NorthWestern of turbines from such person or entity..
 As consideration for ENA agreeing to such “no shop” period, NorthWestern will pay to ENA, via wire transfer on the date of receipt by NorthWestern of ENA’s signed agreement, $1.0 million (the “ No Shop Payment”).
-The No Shop Payment will not be subject to refund by ENA for any reason or upon any circumstance (Including, without limitation, failure of NorthWestern and ENA to agree upon the structure of, and enter into a definitive agreement relating to, the Purchase).
+The No Shop Payment will not be subject to refund by ENA for any reason or upon any circumstance (including, without limitation, failure of NorthWestern and ENA to agree upon the structure of, and enter into a definitive agreement relating to, the Purchase).

 If ENA is in agreement with the foregoing, then please so indicate by signing this letter in the space provided below and returning the same to NorthWestern (by facsimile at 605/978-2840 and to the attention of the undersigned).